DavidMiles1925/plant_care_assistant/README.md

 ## Accepatance Criteria

-This project, when it is complete will:
+**This project, when it is complete will:**

 - Support up to 3 plants
 - Monitor the moisture levels of the soil of each plant
 - Water each plant when the soil is dry AND the soil has had an adequete period of dryness
-- Provide adequete lighting for the plants with a timer function (future state idea: smart lighting through feedback from a photo-resistor)
+- Provide adequete lighting for the plants with a timer function
-- Provide gentle heat when soil temperature falls too low
 - Log all metrics for debugging and historical reference

+**Future State:**

+- Provide gentle heat when soil temperature falls too low (future state)
+- Smart lighting through feedback from a photo-resistor

 ## Seting up the Device